Champion Bumper – Expert Tips & Predictions

 This is the most age-limited contest at the Festival with only horses between the ages of four and six eligible to compete in the race.

 The race has often housed a short-priced favourite in recent years, though both Appreciate It and Kilcruit were turned over.
-Indeed only five favourites have ever won the Champion Bumper and arguably the most successful winner of the race, Cue Card, was sent off at 40/1 when he landed the spoils.
+Indeed only six favourites have ever won the Champion Bumper and arguably the most successful winner of the race, Cue Card, was sent off at 40/1 when he landed the spoils.
+That said, the last two years have seen a favourite claim the race in Facile Vega, while A Dream To Share was only knocked off favouritism close to the off.

-Since Cue Card, the race has thrown up as many 25/1 and 16/1 winners as favourites (two each), with one of those market leaders, Moon Racer, going off at a relatively lofty 9/2.
+Since Cue Card, the race has thrown up two 25/1 and 16/1 winners each.
 So though the likes of Gordon Elliott or Willie Mullins will likely have a supposed warm order in here, don’t ignore any second strings or outsiders, particularly in the case of the latter.
-None of Mullins’ last six winners of the Champion Bumper have been his first string.
+Before Facile Vega, none of Mullins’ previous six winners of the Champion Bumper had been his first string.

-For a horse who has generally been unraced over obstacles, a prize of £56,250 was not too shabby for the contestants of the 2021 Champion Bumper.
+For a horse who has generally been unraced over obstacles, a prize a little under £79,000 was not too shabby for the contestants of the 2024 Champion Bumper.
+The total pot has not been revealed yet for 2024.

 Champion Bumper History